dshanske/indieweb-post-kinds/readme.txt

 The plugin requires the [webmention](https://wordpress.org/plugins/webmention/) plugin to support sending/receiving notice of a reply/like to another site which will appear as a comment.
 The [Semantic Linkbacks](https://wordpress.org/plugins/semantic-linkbacks/) plugin is available to more richly display the comment.

+To install the development version, git clone --recursive https://github.com/dshanske/indieweb-post-kinds.git .
+The recursive option is required or it will not bring in the second repository.
+Otherwise inside the repo you can run git submodule init and git submodule update.

 == Privacy and Data Storage Notice ==

 Post Kinds stores extra data in a post indicating what you are responding to.
 This data is either hand-added or can be parsed from the source URL if provided.
 This means you have additional